FiwareULPGC/docs.TourGuide/doc/development-context-aware-applications/v2/how-to-subscribe-to-changes-on-context-information.md

 (specified in the subscription request).

-In the case of NiceEating, the application backend could use a subscription so each time a new review is cast by any user, the backend gets notified (in order to recalculate restaurant average score and publish it back in the Context Broker GE).
+In the case of NiceEating, the application backend could use a subscription so each time a new rating is cast by any user, the backend gets notified (in order to recalculate restaurant average score and publish it back in the Context Broker GE).